The Succession Soils Method

 Soil biology responds to management changes within a single season.
 Measurable shifts in the F:B ratio are typically visible within 12–24 months.
 Input cost reductions often begin in the first year as targeted SAP-based interventions replace blanket fertiliser applications.

-Our primary focus is KwaZulu-Natal and Mpumalanga, where we have deep knowledge of local soil chemistry and climate conditions.
-However, we can consult with tree crop and pasture operations in other subtropical regions of South Africa on a case-by-case basis.
+Our primary focus is KwaZulu-Natal and Mpumalanga, where we have deep knowledge of local soil ecology and climate conditions.
+However, we can partner with orchardists in other subtropical regions of South Africa on a case-by-case basis.
 Contact us to discuss your situation.

-Book a free initial consultation and find out what your soil biology is really doing beneath the surface.
+Book a free initial consultation and find out what is really happening in the ecosystem beneath your trees.